 Any portable benefits program should be guided by the following principles:

 - Participation should be voluntary, and the program should maintain the flexibility these workers seek while avoiding making the American independent workforce too expensive.
-These programs and policymakers should be cognizant of the differences between online and offline commoditized and differentiated business models.
+These programs and policymakers should be cognizant of the differences between online and offline and commoditized and differentiated business models.

 - The program should empower companies to provide portable benefits to workers by establishing a safe harbor with respect to the independent contractor status of workers.